jeet1248/CS_203_Assignment_3/README.md

 #### Steps Taken:

 1. **Clearing Terminal History:**
-   We used a command to clear the terminal history ensuring there is no record of previous commands.
+   We used a command to clear the terminal history, ensuring no record of previous commands.

 2. **Checking Python Installation:**
    We verified if Python 3.10 was installed on our system